Comparing Vita Coco (COCO) & Its Competitors

-Vita Coco (NASDAQ:COCO – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it weigh in compared to its competitors?
-We will compare Vita Coco to related businesses based on the strength of its valuation, institutional ownership, analyst recommendations, profitability, dividends, risk and earnings.
+Vita Coco (NASDAQ:COCO – Get Rating) is one of 30 public companies in the “Beverages” industry, but how does it weigh in compared to its peers?
+We will compare Vita Coco to similar businesses based on the strength of its profitability, analyst recommendations, institutional ownership, earnings, dividends, valuation and risk.

-This table compares Vita Coco and its competitors’ net margins, return on equity and return on assets.

-This is a summary of recent ratings for Vita Coco and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for Vita Coco and its peers, as provided by MarketBeat.com.

 |Sell Ratings